Higher Gauge Theories Based on 3-groups: models, scalar and fermion matter fields

 Now we pass to the more complicated case of the Dirac field.
 We first define a $2$-crossed module $(L\stackrel{\delta}{\to} H \stackrel{\partial}{\to}G\,, \rhd\,, \{\_\,,\_\})$ as follows.
 The groups are:

 where $\grasmanovi$ is the algebra of complex Grassmann numbers.
 The maps $\partial$, $\delta$ and the Peiffer lifting are trivial.
-The action of the group $G$ on itself is given via the adjoint representation, on $H$ via vector representation, and on $L$ via spinor representation, as follows.
+The action of the group $G$ on itself is given via conjugation, on $H$ via vector representation, and on $L$ via spinor representation, as follows.
 Denoting the $8$ generators of the Lie group $\mathbb{R}^8(\grasmanovi)$ as $P_{\alpha}$ and $P^{\alpha}$, where the index $\alpha$ takes the values $1,\dots,4$, the action of $G$ on $L$ is thus given explicitly as

 where $\sigma_{ab}=\frac{1}{4}[\gamma_a,\gamma_b]$, and $\gamma_a$ are the usual Dirac matrices, satisfying the anticommutation rule $\{ \gamma_a\,,\, \gamma_b \} = -2\eta_{ab}$.

 As in the case of the scalar field, the choice of the group $L$ dictates the matter content of the theory, while the action $\rhd$ of $G$ on $L$ specifies its transformation properties.
 To see this explicitly, let us construct the corresponding $3BF$ action.
 The $3$-connection $(\alpha\,,\beta\,,\gamma)$ now takes the form